-From unwanted hair growth to weight gain to irregular cycles, there are many annoying symptoms that can occur with PCOS.
-This article includes ten of the best supplements to help manage polycystic ovary syndrome with an emphasis on weight loss.
+From unwanted hair growth to weight gain to irregular cycles, there are many annoying symptoms that can occur with polycystic ovary syndrome.
+This article includes ten of the best supplements to help manage PCOS with an emphasis on weight loss.

-PCOS, or polycystic ovary syndrome, is a hormonal imbalance typically characterized by cysts on the ovaries, incomplete or unsuccessful ovulation, and excess male hormones in women.
+PCOS, or polycystic ovary syndrome (also known as polycystic ovarian syndrome), is a hormonal imbalance typically characterized by cysts on the ovaries, incomplete or unsuccessful ovulation, and excess male hormones in women.

-Some of the most annoying symptoms that can occur with PCOS include unwanted hair growth, weight gain, weight loss resistance, sleep problems, gut issues, irregular cycles, and acne.
+Some of the most annoying symptoms that can occur with PCOS include:

 While there is no official “cure” for PCOS, many health practitioners believe it can be managed with a PCOS diet and targeted supplementation.

-The best PCOS supplements help manage insulin resistance, improve detoxification efforts, and encourage normal ovulation and balanced hormone levels.
+The best PCOS supplements help manage insulin resistance by increasing insulin sensitivity, improve detoxification efforts, and encourage normal ovulation and balanced hormone levels.

-Along with managing symptoms through diet and supplementation, it is thought that women with PCOS can also experience improvement by eating a real food diet with lots of fiber, getting good quality sleep, and managing stress.
+Along with managing symptoms through diet and dietary supplements, it is thought that women with PCOS can also experience improvement by eating a real food diet with lots of fiber, getting good quality sleep, and managing stress.

 All of these lifestyle changes can help with PCOS and weight loss, making it easier to reach and maintain a healthy weight.